 What is the answer to speed things up?
 He says it’s a good question but he’s not sure he has the answer.
 He looks to political leadership for the direction and vision to make changes now.
 He wants to see a focus on prevention, awareness and education to influence behaviour change, but he doesn’t see it.

-He refers to Australia and what he calls its open minded and progressive approach to wildfire mitigation and response (see Carl Halewood’s report on his visit to Australia on page 22 of the current issue for inspiration).
+He refers to Australia and what he calls its open minded and progressive approach to wildfire mitigation and response.
 He also points at the US despite the devastation we’ve seen in Maui in recent weeks.
 “Hawaii and California are in serious trouble.
 It’s not because they aren’t trying, it’s because they didn’t try hard enough to deal with the massive problem that was growing in front of them.”

 He is clear that the increase in number of wildfires is related to climate change but it is not the only reason.
 He cites the example of poor management of forests, where the increasingly dry fuel load is combined with excessive heat and wind.
 “Then the fires cannot be stopped,” he warns.

 I ask Guillermo about the UK Fire Danger Rating System to find out what role it plays in understanding wildfire risk to help organisations plan, mitigate and respond.
 He says the origin is scientific, “But the problem is that it was designed in Canada for Canada.
 The UK uses it because there is no alternative.
 It needs to be improved but attempts so far have failed.”
 He says that there is work going on in one of the academic research councils to improve the existing system because, “It under predicts and over predicts risk so it cannot be relied upon.
 It’s not good enough to be used by fire and rescue services.”